 He also lectures on entre- and intrapreneurship, is a founding member of a startup network and is involved in numerous organizations and networks.
 At the University of Bayreuth, he has held a teaching position at the Chair of Entrepreneurship & Digital Business Models since 2020 as well as one at the new Chair of Social Entrepeneurship since 2022.
 He is regularly part of projects within the Institute for Innovation & Entrepeneurship at University of Bayreuth.

 Kai is also an advisor and shareholder, providing support with a focus on sales strategy, business development and digital transformation processes.
+He is an alumni of the German-Italian exchange program „Spinelli Forum“ by the Foreign Ministries of Germany and Italy.

 He enjoys and find time for his passions around his career such as tennis, theatre, mental health issues, writing and travelling.